-This 6-mile trail follows the crest of the Columbia River Valley with spectacular views of the Columbia Wetlands, an internationally recognized wetland and the largest contiguous wetland in North America.
+This 6-mile trail follows the crest of British Columbia's Columbia River Valley with spectacular views of the Columbia Wetlands, an internationally recognized wetland and the largest contiguous wetland in North America.
 The trail traverses wetlands, grasslands and Douglas fir forests that are home to a diverse range of wildlife including great blue herons, bighorn sheep and painted turtles.
 The trail is an out and back layout, but will eventually be part of a 100 mile greenway linking the communities of Canal Flats and Donald.

 Trail Vertical Gain or Loss100 feet